codefresh-io/docs.codefresh.io/_docs/administration/user-self-management/manage-pats.md

 You can turn off these notifications for selectively for Runtimes for which these alerts are less critical.

 ##### Before you begin
-Heve your Git user token handy
+Have your Git user token handy

 ##### How to
 1. In the Codefresh UI, on the toolbar, click your avatar, and then select [**Git Personal Access Token**](https://g.codefresh.io/2.0/git-personal-access-token){:target="\_blank"}.